 - Rebound nystagmus:

-- Description - this is a horizontal jerk nystagmus which changes direction after several seconds of eccentric gaze and then reverts back to its original pattern when the eyes are returned to their primary position.
+- This is a horizontal jerk nystagmus which changes direction after several seconds of eccentric gaze and then reverts back to its original pattern when the eyes are returned to their primary position.
 It occurs in posterior fossa lesions and in cerebellar disease.

-- Acquired pendicular nystagmus:
+- Acquired pendular nystagmus:

-- Description - this is a high-frequency, low-amplitude pendular nystagmus in all directions of gaze.
+- This is a high-frequency, low-amplitude pendular nystagmus in all directions of gaze.
 Causes include demyelinating disease, oculopalatal myoclonus and drug intoxication.